Hydriuk/BaseGuard/README.md

 - `Permanent` : Protections are always applied

 #### **BaseShield**
 Base protection to be applied when structures and barricades are protected.
+The value is the damage multiplier for protected strutures.
+Examples :
+`0.5` will virtually increase the structure's life by 2x.
+`0.66` will virtually increase the structure's life by 1.5x.
+The calculus is 1 / 0.66 = 1.5

 #### **ProtectedGroups**
 Controls protection activation depending on the group's type.
 Values :